Get travel and medical insurance

 Where to go for more information:

 We continue to make updates to our online travel advice for over 200 countries and recommend that you download our TravelWise App and follow us on Twitter.
 If abroad you should register with your local Irish Embassy or Consulate and regularly check their website and Twitter accounts for details of any local public health measures and travel restrictions.

 Take normal precautions.

 Security Status Last Updated: 21 July 2020

 Latest Travel Alert

 On the 9th of March, the Italian government declared the whole of Italy to be in isolation as a result of the increased spread of Coronavirus in the country.
-Until further notice, and while the isolation measures are in effect, we advise that all non-essential travel to Italy be avoided.

 Phase 3 of Italy’s response to the coronavirus pandemic began on 03 June, with some changes to the restrictions in place in Italy, as follows:

 - EU member states;